History of Eritrea: Asmara development

 Italian Asmara was populated by a large Italian community and the city acquired an Italian architectural look.
 One of the first building was the Asmara President's Office: this former "Italian government's palace" was built in 1897 by Ferdinando Martini, the first Italian governor of Eritrea.
 The Italian government wanted to create in Asmara an impressive building, from where the Italian Governors could show the dedication of the Kingdom of Italy to the "colonia primogenita" (first daughter-colony) as was called Eritrea.

 Today Asmara is worldwide known for its early twentieth-century Italian buildings, including the Art Deco Cinema Impero, "Cubist" Africa Pension, eclectic Orthodox Cathedral and former Opera House, the futurist Fiat Tagliero Building, the neo-Romanesque Church of Our Lady of the Rosary, Asmara, and the neoclassical Governor's Palace.
 The city is littered with Italian colonial villas and mansions.
 Most of central Asmara was built between 1935 and 1941, so effectively the Italians managed to build almost an entire city, in just six years.

 The city of Italian Asmara had a population of 98,000, of which 53,000 were Italians according to the Italian census of 1939.
-This fact made Asmara the main "Italian town" of the Italian empire in Africa.In all Eritrea the Italian Eritreans were 75,000 in that year.
+This fact made Asmara the main "Italian town" of the Italian empire in Africa.
+In all Eritrea the Italian Eritreans were 75,000 in that year.

 Many industrial investments were done by the Italians in the area of Asmara and Massawa, but the beginning of World War II stopped the blossoming industrialization of Eritrea.
 During the Allied efforts to capture Eritrea from the Italians in spring 1941, most of the infrastructure and the industrial areas were heavily damaged by the fighting.

 The following Italian guerrilla war was supported by many Eritrean colonial troops until the Italian armistice in September 1943.
 Eritrea was placed under British military administration after the Italian surrender in World War II.

 The Italian Eritreans strongly rejected the Ethiopian annexation of Eritrea after the war: the Party of Shara Italy of Dr. Vincenzo Di Meglio was established in Asmara in July 1947, and majority of the members were former Italian soldiers and many Eritrean Ascari (the organization was backed up by the government of Italy).
 This party ruled by Dr. Di Meglio obtained in 1947 the dismissal of a proposal to divide Eritrea between Sudan and Ethiopia.

-The main objective of this italo-Eritrean party was Eritrea freedom, but they had a pre-condition that stated that before independence the country should be governed by Italy for at least 15 years (as with Italian Somalia).
+The main objective of this Italo-Eritrean party was Eritrea's freedom, but they had a precondition that stated that before independence the country should be governed by Italy for at least 15 years (as with Italian Somalia).